vanHeemstraSystems/nwjs-headstart/README.md

 Based on "nw.js" at https://github.com/nwjs/nw.js

+See "Web App to Mac App with NW.js: Introduction" at https://www.youtube.com/watch?v=-jZIZVsi6WA

 ```Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.```

 ## 100 - Introduction